-OCED 101
+OCED 101 1 Unit

-Occupational Soft Skills Advisory: Minimum SCC math and English requirements.
+Occupational Soft Skills

+Advisory: Minimum SCC Math and English requirements.
 Covers the critical tools to help occupational students develop the employability or soft skills needed for a smooth transition to the work force.
 Topics include practical elements required to meet employer expectations, create cooperative co-worker interactions and development of positive personal characteristics.
 Etiquette and work ethics are stressed along with practical job hunting skills such as resumes and interviews.
 This is not a work experience course.
-One hour lecture (8 weeks)
+One hour lecture (8 week course).

-Students may select from four programs in Office Technology: Administrative Assistant, Legal Specialist, Medical Office Specialist, Medical Transcription Specialist.
+Students may select from four programs in Office Technology: Administrative Assistant, Legal Specialist, or Medical Office Specialist.
 These programs are designed to develop a management support person with technical and communication skills.
 Time-management and problem-solving abilities are emphasized along with a "team member" approach for a career in today's business environment.

-A Certificate of Achievement in Administrative Assistant, Legal Specialist, medical Office Specialist, or Medical Transcription Specialist can be obtained upon completion of the courses in the selected major.
-The Associate in Science Degree in Business-Office Technology can be obtained upon completion of 60 units, including the required courses in the selected major, the general education requirements, and electives.
-All courses for this major must be completed with a grade of C or better or a P if the course is taken on a pass-no pass basis.
+A Certificate of Achievement in Administrative Assistant, or Medical Office Specialist can be obtained upon completion of the courses in the selected major.
+The Associate in Science Degree in Office Technology can be obtained upon completion of 60 units, including the required courses in the selected major, the general education requirements, and electives.
+All courses for this major must be completed with a grade of C or better or a P if the course is taken on a Pass/No Pass basis.